HenryKim2022/PortKiller/README.md

 # Download PortKiller

-You can download the latest version of File.exe from this repository.
+You can download the latest version of Setup.msi from this repository.

 ## Download Instructions